About us

 The London Chorus in concert

-The choir, founded by Arthur Fagge, has enjoyed the expertise of leading musical directors including Sir Simon Rattle, Dame Jane Glover, and currently Ronald Corp OBE.
+The choir, founded by Arthur Fagge, has enjoyed the expertise of leading musical directors including Sir Simon Rattle, Dame Jane Glover, and Ronald Corp OBE, and is now led by William Vann.

 The choir’s repertoire is extensive and diverse.
 It has performed works by all the major and lesser-known composers and performed at all London’s top venues including the Royal Albert Hall, the Royal Festival Hall and the Barbican.
 Over its 120 year history the choir has taken part in a number of performances at the BBC Proms.